 - DAIRY are yoghurt, cheese, liquid milk products, ice cream and pudding which are high in calcium.
 Choose the low-fat variations of these products.

 Unique Tip: your food is precious so do not forget to preserve them properly to keep their nutritional content at perfect level.
-A food saver will help you do that easily.
+A vacuum sealer will help you do that easily.

 A nutritious meal in a day would compose of: